lucaslui/portal-iot-tpm-backend/docs/contributing.md

-## Como contribuir para o projeto
+## How to contribute to the project

-1. Faça um **fork** do projeto.
+1. **Fork** the project.
-2. Crie uma nova branch com as suas alterações: `git checkout -b my-feature`
+2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Salve as alterações e crie uma mensagem de commit contando o que você fez: `git commit -m "feature: My new feature"`
+3. Save the changes and create a commit message telling you what you've done: `git commit -m "feature: My new feature"`
-4. Envie as suas alterações: `git push origin my-feature`
+4. Submit your changes: `git push origin my-feature`

-> Caso tenha alguma dúvida confira este [guia de como contribuir no GitHub](https://github.com/firstcontributions/first-contributions)
+> If you have any questions, check out this [GitHub Contribution Guide](https://github.com/firstcontributions/first-contributions)